sydasif/python-book/docs/source/03_collection/05_dict.md

 {'brand': 'Ford', 'model': 'Mustang', 'year': 2000}
 ```

-Setting a pre-existing key to a new value, will overwrite the previous value.
+Setting a pre-existing key to a new value will overwrite the previous value.

 ```py
 my_car = {"brand": "Ford","model": "Mustang", "year": 1992}